 If a borrower pays off their mortgage early, be it through overpayments or remortgaging, the lender stands to make less money and so claws this back via an ERC.

 An ERC is not only applied if you clear your mortgage entirely, it is also applied if you change the terms of your mortgage before the deal (usually a fixed-rate) period ends or if you overpay your mortgage.
 Most mortgages with an ERC will usually limit the amount you are allowed to overpay your mortgage in any given year without incurring an ERC.
-Typically this can be 10% of the outstanding amount borrowed.
+Typically this can be up to 10% of the outstanding amount borrowed.

 An early repayment charge could also be payable if you move house and your mortgage is not portable, which means that you can’t transfer the mortgage to your new property.
 The terms and conditions of your mortgage will inform you whether the portability option is available.